ocoanet/EventPipePlayground/README.md

 - Convert the output nettrace file to ETLX using `TraceLog.CreateFromEventPipeDataFile`.
 - Parse the ETLX file using `TraceLog` and extract stack traces using the `CallStack` trace event extension method.

-## Detector 2 (WIP)
+## Detector 2

 - Use `dotnet-trace` to start the target applications.
 - Parse the  nettrace file using `EventPipeEventSource`.
-- Use unsafe code to extract the stack traces from trace events.
+- Use unsafe code to extract the stack traces from trace events (from trace event extended data).

+> The method name lookup is only partially implemented.

 ## Detector 3 (failed expriment)